ACCENTUATE THE POSITIVE Songbook Inc

 However, this music is meant to reflect a world at war; An economy in ruins with citizens fighting for basic human rights.
 Propaganda deployed.
 Tension everywhere; uncertainty, loss, fear and political unrest.
 This probably mirrors a typical July morning in 2026.
 Surprisingly, this music reflects the world of the 1930s, 1940s and World War 11.

-Here is an anthology album, the brainchild of Suzanne Wakdowski, who has been committed to presenting jazz for over a decade.
+Here is an anthology album, the brainchild of Suzanne Waldowski, who has been committed to presenting jazz for over a decade.
 She hopes this album will counter the gloom that shrouds today’s world by accentuating the positive.
 It seems that humanity keeps repeating ‘crazy.’
 The title of her project is borrowed from a Connie Haynes hit record back in 1945, “Accentuate the Positive.”

 During the production of this album, Ken Peplowski was a major influence.
 Sadly, during the final hours of this album production, Ken unexpectedly passed away.
 Suzanne called on a long string of talented vocalists to sing on her project along with some awesome musicians.
-They regrouped and completed the album as a testament to both Ken Peplowski and Wakdowski’s determination.
+They regrouped and completed the album as a testament to both Ken Peplowski and Waldowski’s determination.
 The result is music that transmits happiness and joy with well-written arrangements.
 This album celebrates big band brilliance and lyrical excellence.
 In some respects, it’s the soundtrack of America.
 Some of these songs are one hundred years old.

 You will hear a plethora of wonderful vocals.
 Two discs of recordings celebrate America’s musical legacy.
 It’s an important part of the 250-year celebration of our nation.